 The class Reptilia includes >8,000 species, but only a few dozen are likely to be encountered in general practice.
 All the Crocodilia, front-fanged poisonous snakes (but not all backed-fanged poisonous species) and both species of poisonous lizard (Heloderma spp) are considered to be dangerous animals and are usually covered by federal and/or state legislation.
-These species are not generally kept as pets and will therefore be largely omitted here.
-The class Reptilia includes 4 orders: Crocodyla (crocodiles, alligators, gharials), Testudines (turtles and tortoises), Squamata (lizards and snakes), and Rhynchocephalia (tuataras).
+These species are not generally kept as pets and will therefore not be discussed here.
+The class Reptilia includes four orders: Crocodyla (crocodiles, alligators, gharials), Testudines (turtles and tortoises), Squamata (lizards and snakes), and Rhynchocephalia (tuataras).

 Reptiles are vertebrates with organ systems similar to those of mammals.
 However, they are ectothermic and rely on environmental temperature and behavior to control their core body temperature.
 They possess both renal and hepatic portal circulations, and predominantly excrete ammonia, urea, or uric acid depending on their evolutionary adaptations.
-They possess nucleated RBC, and their metabolic rates are lower than those of mammals.
+Their RBCs are nucleated, and their metabolic rates are lower than those of mammals.
 All reptiles exhibit ecdysis—a normal process by which the outer skin is periodically shed.
 Diurnal species require broad-spectrum light for vitamin D3 synthesis and calcium homeostasis.
 Fertilization is internal, and females may produce eggs (oviparous) or live young (ovoviviparous).

 Reptiles possess a common cloaca, which receives the lower GI, reproductive, and urinary tracts.
 In addition, lungs are simpler and composed of vascular pockets, more like a cavitated sponge than alveoli.

-Lizards are quadrupeds and have a similar organ distribution.
-Reptiles lack a diaphragm; all organs are contained within a single coelomic cavity.
+Lizards and chelonians are quadrupeds and have a familiar pentadactyl limb arrangement.
+Reptiles lack a true diaphragm; in many species, all organs are contained within a single coelomic cavity.
 Some lizards (eg, tegus and monitors) have thin postpulmonary and/or post-hepatic membranes that divide the coelom into compartments.
-Snakes' organs are distributed in a longitudinal arrangement.
+Snakes’ organs are distributed in a longitudinal arrangement.
 Boas and pythons are primitive snakes and have both left and right lungs; however, other snakes lack a developed left lung.
-Squamates have incomplete tracheal rings, and males possess paired copulatory organs (hemipenes).
+Squamates have incomplete tracheal rings, and males have paired copulatory organs (hemipenes).

 The chelonians are characterized by their shell, which comprises a dorsal carapace and ventral plastron.
-The internal organs are separated by 2 thin membranes.
+The internal organs are separated by two thin membranes.
 The heart is located within a cardiac membrane, while the lungs are dorsad and separated from the remaining viscera by a postpulmonary membrane (or septum horizontale).
-Chelonians have complete tracheal rings, and males possess a single copulatory phallus.
+Chelonians have complete tracheal rings, and males have a single copulatory phallus.

 Reptiles rely on environmental temperature and behavior to maintain their body temperature within their preferred optimal temperature zone (POTZ).
 Within this species-specific POTZ, a reptile is able to achieve the preferred body temperature for specific metabolic activities, which may vary diurnally and seasonally and by age and gender.
 The metabolic rate of reptiles is lower than that of mammals and birds.
-Consequently the K constant for determining energy expenditure, nutritional requirements, and allometric drug doses are given by the equation BMR = K(W 0.75), in which BMR = basal metabolic rate in Kcal/day, K = 10 (the energy constant for reptiles), and W = weight in kg.
+Consequently the K constant to determine energy expenditure, nutritional requirements, and allometric drug doses is given by the equation BMR = K(body wt [in kg] 0.75), in which BMR = basal metabolic rate in Kcal/day and K = 10 (the energy constant for reptiles).

-All snakes, lizards, and chelonia possess a 3-chambered heart (2 atria and 1 ventricle) while crocodilians have a 4-chambered heart.
+All snakes, lizards, and chelonians have a three-chambered heart (two atria and one ventricle), whereas crocodilians have a four-chambered heart.
 All reptiles have both pulmonary and systemic circulations (similar to mammals).
-In non-crocodilian reptiles, functional separation of venous and arterial blood is largely maintained via a muscular ridge within the ventricle.
-Peripheral blood cell types include thrombocytes, erythrocytes, heterophils, eosinophils, basophils, lymphocytes, and monocytes (including azurophils).
-Renal and hepatic portal circulations exist and intra- and extra-cardiac vascular shunts may be present, especially in aquatic species.
+In noncrocodilian reptiles, functional separation of venous and arterial blood is largely maintained via a muscular ridge within the ventricle.
+Peripheral blood cell types include erythrocytes, heterophils, eosinophils, basophils, lymphocytes, monocytes (including azurophils), and thrombocytes.
+Renal and hepatic portal circulations exist, and intra- and extracardiac vascular shunts may be present, especially in aquatic species.

 Reptilian skin is usually heavily keratinized and protected by scales.
-The chelonian shell is composed of both dermal bone plates and keratinized scutes.
-Reptiles do not have extensive skin glands and their skin is essentially dry.
-However, in many species of lizards the mature male will possess a series of pre-femoral pores located on the craniomedial aspect of the hindlimbs.
-In some species both sexes possess these glands, but they are more pronounced in the male.
+The chelonian shell is composed of both dermal bone plates and keratinized epithelial scutes.
+Reptiles do not have extensive skin glands, and their skin is essentially dry.
+However, many male lizards have a series of pre-anal or femoral pores located cranial to the vent or along the craniomedial aspect of the hindlimbs.
+In some species, both sexes have these glands, but they are more pronounced in the male.
 Chromatophores are common and enable many species, most notably the Chamaeleonidae, to change color.
-Bony skin structures, osteoderms, are encountered in the crocodilians and some lizards.
+Bony skin structures, osteoderms, are found in the crocodilians and some lizards.
 These structures may interfere with radiographic interpretations and surgery.
-Certain species of snakes have heat-sensitive receptors located around the maxilla that are used in prey location.
+Certain species of snakes have heat-sensitive receptors located around the maxilla that are used to locate prey.
 Skin characteristics (eg, crests, spines, dewlaps) are often used for species or gender identification in those species that exhibit dimorphic variation.

 All reptiles shed their skin.
 The frequency of ecdysis depends on species, age, nutritional status, environmental temperature and humidity, reproductive status, parasite load, hormonal balance, bacterial/fungal skin disease, and skin damage.
 The entire process can take 7–14 days.

-Most species require some form of conditioning prior to breeding (eg, hibernation, seasonal cooling).
+Most species require some form of conditioning before breeding (eg, hibernation, seasonal nocturnal cooling).
 Many species are sexually dimorphic.
-Male lizards are generally larger, possess pre-anal or pre-femoral pores, have hemipenal bulges at tail base, and often are more brightly colored.
-The gender of snakes is determined by probing for the hemipenes with a blunt lubricated probe.
+Male lizards are generally larger, have pre-anal or pre-femoral pores, have hemipenal bulges at the tail base, and often are more brightly colored.
+The gender of snakes is determined by probing for the hemipenes with a blunt, lubricated probe.
 In males, the probe will enter to a depth of 6–14 subcaudal scales, whereas in females it enters a cloacal gland only to a depth of 3–6 scales.
 Sexual dimorphism in chelonians is usually obvious in adults; males often have a concave plastron and a longer tail.
-Many reptiles, especially lizards and chelonians, are territorial and will fight conspecific males causing severe injuries.
-In addition, overzealous and unrelenting males may ardently pursue females causing repeated harassment.
-Fertilization is internal, and reproduction is either oviparous (egg production), or ovoviviparous (live bearing).
+Many reptiles, especially lizards and chelonians, are territorial and will fight conspecific males, causing severe injuries.
+In addition, overzealous and unrelenting males may ardently pursue females, causing repeated harassment.
+Fertilization is internal, and reproduction is either oviparous (egg production) or ovoviviparous (live bearing).
 Gender determination may be genetic (most snakes, many lizards) or related to incubation temperature (most chelonians, some lizards).